-- Note 3 Valuation of property, plant and equipment - Note 6 Deferred tax assets - Note 23.3.1 Measurement of expected credit loss ("ECL")
+- Note 6 Deferred tax assets - Note 23.4.1 Measurement of expected credit loss ("ECL")

 2. SIGNIFICANT ACCOUNTING POLICIES

 The accounting policies set out below have been applied consistently to the periods presented in these financial statements and have been applied consistently by Group entities, unless otherwise stated.